Y0Coss/docs-fork/pages/public_cloud/compute/how_to_manage_savings_plan/guide.en-gb.md

 >>
 >> ![Savings Plan update renewal](images/savings_plan_update_renewal.png){.thumbnail}
 >>
-> Via API
+> Via the OVHcloud API
->> First find the id of your service in the list of your services, which can be obtained via the API:
+>> First find the id of your service in the list of your services, which can be obtained via the following endpoint:
 >>
 >> > [!api]
 >> >
 >> > @api {v1} /services GET /services
 >> >
->> > You must enter the id of your Public Cloud project as a parameter in the **resourceName** field.
+>> You must enter the id of your Public Cloud project as a parameter in the **resourceName** field.
 >>
 >> You will obtain a list containing the id of your services as follows:
 >>